 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 4-H Youth Development

-The Jefferson County 4-H Club starts in fifth grade with lessons that teach about agriculture grown in our county.
-Sixth-graders are taught the importance of refraining from tobacco, drugs and alcohol.
-Seventh-grade 4-H’ers receive Project WET (Water Education for Teachers) lessons, in which they learn that water of sufficient quality and quantity is important for all water users.
-Eighth-grade students learn about financial literacy and homeschool student participate in STEAM (science, technology, engineering, arts and math) curriculum, while high school students perform community and leadership activities to prepare them for their future.
+Jefferson County 4-H starts fifth graders with lessons that teach about agriculture grown in our county.
+Sixth graders are taught the importance of refraining from tobacco, drugs and alcohol.
+Seventh grade 4-H’ers participate in Project WET, learning that water of sufficient quality and quantity is important for all water users.
+Eighth grade students learn about financial literacy and our homeschool participants learn the STEAM curriculum, while our high school students participate in community and leadership activities to prepare them for the future.

 Agriculture and Natural Resources

 Growers are communicating the value of utilizing moisture sensors and there is growing interest in the technology among Jefferson County producers.
 Over the past several years, there has been an increase in irrigated acres, with approximately 60% of row crop acres currently irrigated in the county.
 The increase in irrigation use comes with the need for irrigation efficiency.
 Jefferson County Extension collaborated with Burke County Extension and UGA irrigation and agricultural technology specialists to utilize innovation grant funding to continue promoting soil moisture sensor technology.
 Data from these sensors were interpreted daily to more efficiently schedule irrigation events with cooperating farmers.